-- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings (virtually). - Submit field installation, cutover plan, and field test procedures.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings (virtually). - Submit field installation, cutover plan, and field test procedures - Submit updates to the as-builts based on Caltrain comments. - Readiness Release Review (RRR) will be held to release the final version to Caltrain Production.